What to Know About Marijuana and Pregnancy

 The two key components are:

-• CBD (Cannabidiol).
-This part doesn’t actually get you high.
-On its own, it can be used as a pain reliever, anti-inflammatory, and anxiety reducer.
+• CBD (Cannabidiol): This part doesn’t actually get you high.
+On its own, CBD can be used as a pain reliever, anti-inflammatory, and anxiety reducer.

 But while marijuana might provide some temporary symptom relief, the cost involved in getting this relief appears to be too great.

-There’s a whole lot of evidence to suggest that THC can reach your baby and have negative effects on your pregnancy.
+There’s a whole lot of evidence to suggest that THC can reach your baby through the placenta and research suggests that using marijuana could lead to lower birth weight.

 The research is still ongoing, but here are some of the potential risks of using marijuana while pregnant: